PebbleRoad/cobblestone/README.md

 ### Configuring app routes

-Routes (i.e. URL's) for the app are defined in `src/app/routes.js`.
+Routes (i.e. URLs) for the app are defined in `src/app/routes.js`.
 Visit the [Vue router documentation](https://router.vuejs.org/) for more information.

 ### Creating router views